Abe Elimimian

-Abraham "Abe" Elimimian (born March 2, 1982) is an American football coach and former player who is currently the cornerbacks coach at the University of Hawaii at Manoa.
+Abraham Elimimian (born March 2, 1982) is an American football coach and former player who was most recently the cornerbacks coach at the University of Hawaii at Manoa.

 Playing career

 Elimimian played cornerback at Hawaii from 2000 to 2004.
 He received offers from bigger schools such as Oregon State and Washington State but suffered a severe knee injury his senior year of high school, and the two schools withdrew.
 He received the final scholarship Hawaii had in 2000 highly due to the fact that his high school football coach was a former Hawaii standout and had contacted then-associate head coach George Lumpkin.
 In his senior season, Elimimian earned first-team all-WAC honors, one of eight Hawaii players to do so.

 Professional career

-After college, Elimimian went undrafted in the 2005 NFL Draft and signed with the San Diego Chargers in 2005.
+After college, Elimimian went undrafted in the 2005 NFL draft and signed with the San Diego Chargers in 2005.
 He also spent one offseason with the Chicago Bears in 2006 before spending the regular season with the Amsterdam Admirals in 2006.
 He was then selected by Admirals again in the 13th round of the draft in 2007 and spent the season with them.